mayankmajeji/menupilot/docs/WORDPRESS-ORG.md

 # WordPress.org Submission Checklist

-This checklist helps ensure your plugin is ready for submission to the WordPress.org plugin directory.
+This checklist helps ensure MenuPilot is ready for submission to the WordPress.org plugin directory.

 ## Pre-Submission Checklist